* Presidency says talks failed, blames Muslim Brotherhood

 Any action could still be some time away, however.

-Egyptians celebrate Eid, which marks the end of the Islamic fasting month of Ramadan, from Thursday to Sunday, an inauspicious time for any act of violence.
+Egyptians celebrate the Eid al-Fitr holiday marking the end of the Islamic fasting month of Ramadan from Thursday to Sunday, an inauspicious time for any act of violence.

 And Egypt's leading Islamic authority on Wednesday announced plans to host talks on the crisis after Eid, which might also forestall an assault by the security forces.